 Because of its geographical position unprotected by mountains or oceans, Missouri experiences extreme temperatures at both the freezing-cold and scorching-hot ends of the scale.
 The upside of its dramatic weather is that all four seasons are true to definition.
 Missourians celebrate the warmer months with festivals and fairs, including Hannibal’s famous BBQ Fest in late July St. Charles’s weekend-long Riverfest, and Ste.
 Genevieve’s popular Summer Music Series.
 Throughout the year, locals celebrate events that mark its early French heritage.

 Missouri’s massive Ozark Mountains are technically a pair of mountain ranges — the St. Francois Mountains and neighboring Arkansas’s Boston Mountains.
 The area, which covers 47,000 square miles, lives large both geographically and culturally for Missourians.
-Beyond their network of lakes, streams, and rivers, the Ozarks represent a rich history with Irish and German roots that’s passed down through generations of Missourians via folklore, square dances, and tall tales.
+Rent a cabin here to revel in the network of lakes, streams, and rivers, and learn how the Ozarks represent a rich history with Irish and German roots that’s passed down through generations of Missourians via folklore, square dances, and tall tales.

 If you’re seeking entertainment, head south.
 Perched in the Ozarks on Missouri’s southern border, Branson is the live-entertainment capital of the state — or maybe the universe, as it was once declared.
 Theaters began opening in town in the 1930s and snowballed in mid-century as stages got bigger, costumes got more elaborate, and local competition fueled the entertainment factor.
 From massive outdoor amphitheaters to major production stage shows, you’d be remiss not to get tickets to something while in town.